samuelburbulla/dune-mmesh/doc/quickstart/installation.rst

 Installation
 ============

-The following dependencies are needed for dune-mmesh:
+The following dependencies are needed for Dune-MMesh:

 * C++ compiler (at least C++17 compatible)
 * Python (3.4 or later)